 Chuck: Chuck and Sarah become this late in the third season.
 Especially evident in "Chuck vs. the Honeymooners", when their fighting (while cuffed together) looks a much like a dance as a fight, and in "Chuck vs. the First Fight", where they fight bad guys while fighting with each other.

-CSI NY: Danny and Lindsay, since they both spend a lot of time fighting bad guys and there have been a lot of flying bullets in their romance.
+Danny and Lindsay from CSI NY both spend a lot of time fighting bad guys and there have been a lot of flying bullets in their romance.

 Dexter: Dexter and Lumen become this in Season 5.
 Notable in that instead of battle, they're both serial killers.